dbould/zf2_prep/zf2.prep.md

 The third parameter is a boolean that switches whether the service is shared or a new instance is created each time.
 This is also the case for the following methods:

+setFactory()
+setInvokableClass()

-This parameter has been removed from Zend Framework 2.2 and above.
+This parameter has been removed for setService from Zend Framework 2.2 and above, but it still exists for setFactory() and setInvokableClass().

 **Example Configs**